Will Shields: Professional career

 Shields blocked for Marcus Allen, Priest Holmes and Larry Johnson during his career.
 He had blocked for 1,000-yard rushers for five seasons.
 He blocked for 4,000-yard passers for five seasons while Elvis Grbac did it in 2000 and Trent Green in 2003, 2004, and 2005.
 In 14 seasons, Shields never missed a game, and he failed to start only one contest, his first regular-season outing, as a rookie in 1993.
 On April 15, 2007, following 14 seasons with the Kansas City Chiefs, he announced his retirement from football.

 Life after football

 Shields currently works for NFL Legends as Community Central South Director.
 Shields is married to his wife Senia (a native of Denmark); they have one daughter, Sanayika, and two sons, Shavon and Solomon.
-The Shields family resides in Stillwell Kansas.
-Shavon played basketball for the University of Nebraska and currently plays professionally in Italy for Olimpia Milano, while Sanayika is a former basketball player for Drury University who is in med school to become a doctor.
+The Shields family resides in Stillwell, Kansas.
+Shavon played basketball for the University of Nebraska and currently plays professionally in Italy for Olimpia Milano, while Sanayika is a former basketball player for Drury University who is now an Emergency Medicine/Pediatrics Resident at Indiana University.
 Solomon is starting his film career writing and directing documentaries.